faudio/faudio/doc/Introduction.md

 Introduction {#mainpage}
 ====

-*func* is a high-level, declarative audio engine written in ANSI C.
+*faudio* is a high-level, declarative audio engine written in ANSI C.

 Main features: